sphinx-contrib/spelling/httpdomain/doc/index.rst

    Describes a HTTP resource's :http:method:`PUT` method.
    It can also be referred by :rst:role:`http:put` role.

+.. rst:directive:: .. http:patch:: path

+   Describes a HTTP resource's :http:method:`PATCH` method.
+   It can also be referred by :rst:role:`http:patch` role.

 .. rst:directive:: .. http:delete:: path

    Describes a HTTP resource's :http:method:`DELETE` method.